sunfishcode/rfcs/text/0000-io-safety.md

 # Summary
 [summary]: #summary

-Declare that the Rust standard library provides an *I/O safety* guarantee.
+Improve the explanation of why the functions [`FromRawFd::from_raw_fd`], [`FromRawHandle::from_raw_handle`], and [`FromRawSocket::from_raw_socket`], are `unsafe`.

-I/O safety means that all I/O performed via handle values ([`RawFd`], [`RawHandle`], and [`RawSocket`]) uses handle values that are explicitly returned from the OS, and occurs within the lifetime the OS associates with them.
+In support of this, declare that the Rust standard library guarantees *I/O safety*.
+This means all I/O performed via raw handle values ([`RawFd`], [`RawHandle`], and [`RawSocket`]) uses values that are explicitly returned from the OS, and occurs within the lifetimes the OS associates with them.

-This RFC makes no code changes in Rust itself.
-The affected functions, [`FromRawFd::from_raw_fd`], [`FromRawHandle::from_raw_handle`], and [`FromRawSocket::from_raw_socket`], are already `unsafe`, so this RFC is just proposing new documentation explaining why they're `unsafe`.
+This RFC needs no code changes in Rust itself.
+The affected functions are already `unsafe`, so this RFC is just proposing a new explanation for *why* they're unsafe, and proposing new guidance to authors of crates that operate on raw handle values.

 [`RawFd`]: https://doc.rust-lang.org/stable/std/os/unix/io/type.RawFd.html
 [`RawHandle`]: https://doc.rust-lang.org/stable/std/os/windows/io/type.RawHandle.html